fuse-lang/fuse-lang.github.io/_docs/language/22-error-handling.md

 end
 ```

-There are more ways to perform a lift operation on a `Result`, Learn more about it in the reference for `Result` type.
+There are more ways to perform a lift operation on a `Result`, Learn more about it in the reference for the `Result` type.

 ### Optional